You are here

 A course must contain a significant focus on lesbian, gay, bisexual, and/or transgender persons, texts, phenomena, and/or politics.
 The course should articulate sexuality in relation to specific LGBT communities, authors, identities, and concepts: it might address particular LGBT literary figures; anthropologies and sociologies of LGBT and other non-‐normatively sexed and gendered persons; art, cinema, or other visual cultures with marked LGBT content and/or audiences; and histories and theories of sexuality, especially queer theories.

 The Fall 2018 FGSS Course Roster is now available.
 Here's a list of the Fall '18 courses that fulfill our distribution requirements.
 Please note that this is not a comprehensive list.
-If you will be taking a course that you think falls into one of the distribution categories, but is not listed here, please e-mail the Program Manager.
+If you will be taking a course that you think falls into one of the distribution categories, but is not listed here, please e-mail the Program Assistant.